yyalau/Python-Code-Challenge/README.md

 6. **Submit your work**:
    - Share the link to your GitHub repository where your solution is hosted.

+7. **Time Restriction**:
+   - You **must complete the challenge within 30 minutes** from the time you start working on it.
+   - Be sure to include a timer or mention the start and end times in your video recording to demonstrate adherence to the time limit.

 ---

 ## 📋 Guidelines

 - **Programming Language**: Use Python for your solution.
+- **Time Restriction**: You must complete the coding challenge within **30 minutes**.
 - **AI Tools**: You are allowed to use AI tools like ChatGPT, GitHub Copilot, or others to assist you.
 However:
   - You must explicitly state which tools you used and how they helped in your `process.md` file.
   - Ensure the use of AI tools is included in your video recording.